This is a landmark year for diversity at the Oscars. Why did it take nearly a century?

 All four winners of the acting awards could be people of color

 With a win for Davis (or Day) in sight, it seems likely that actors of color could make history at Sunday’s ceremony.
-Boseman is expected to be honored with a best actor award for his stirring final performance.
+Boseman is expected to be honored with a best-actor award for his stirring final performance.
 He would be the third actor — after Heath Ledger and Peter Finch — to posthumously win an acting Oscar.

 Youn’s historic nomination is also likely to translate to a win Sunday night: She has already earned a SAG award and the BAFTA, both bellwethers for the top Oscars categories.
 A win for Kaluuya seems just as likely.